SzybkiSasza/proxify-class/README.md

 ## Support for callbacks

-As the callbacks are just a special functions passed as the last parameter of the function, their support is given.
-Check the tests for an example.
+As the callbacks are just a special functions passed as the last parameter of the function, their support is given (check the tests for an example).
+There are two scenarios for using callbacks:

+- Modifying input arguments - just pass all the arguments as they are
+- Modifying the callback (*This is interesting!*) - so you can modify values **AFTER** they are processed in the original function (by wrapping the callback in another callback!)